gallo-json/gallo-json/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on time series forecasting with RNNs
+- 🔭 I’m currently learning time series forecasting with RNNs
 - 🐞 I’m currently fixing a Golang HTTP socket bug
 - 📫 How to reach me: Linkedln or Github
 - 😄 Pronouns: He/him